-606 ILO-IPEC and Philippines National Statistics Office.
-(2014).
-Final Report: 2011 Survey on Children 5 to 17 Years Old.
-Retrieved April 26, 2019, from https://psa.gov.ph/content/estimated-number-working-children-5-17-years-old-who-worked-during-past-weekwas-33-million.
+Republic of the Philippines, Philippine Statistics Authority.
+(2015.)
+Estimated Number of Working Children 5 to 17 Years Old Who Worked During The Past Week Was 3.3 Million (Final Results of the 2011 Survey on Children).
+Retrieved April 26, 2019, from https://psa.gov.ph/content/estimated-number-working-children-5-17-years-old-who-worked-during-past-week-was-33-million.